ideafast/wp3-api/README.md

 # IDEA-FAST WP3 Public Facing API

 A public facing API used to feed the IDEA-FAST Study Dashboard.
-It includes some functionality embedded in the `IDEAFAST/middleware-service:consumer` repository, but has been started from scratch to interface with the `IDEAFAST/ideafast-etl` pipeline and newly set up Dashboard for simplicity and separation of tasks.
+It includes some functionality embedded in the `IDEAFAST/middleware-service:consumer` repository, but has been started from scratch to interface with the `IDEAFAST/ideafast-etl` pipeline and newly set up Dashboard for simplicity and separation of concerns.

 The primary task fo the API is to feed the IDEAFAST Study Dashboard with